Complaining about another Cardiff University Student

 The Disclosure Response Team (DRT) are a team of specialist University staff, trained to support students affected by harassment, hate crime, sexual violence, relationship abuse and other forms of unacceptable behaviour.

-You can report to them by completing the Student Online Disclosure Form.
+You can report to them by completing the Referral Form which can be found on the DRT Webpage.
 Your report can be anonymous if you prefer and all disclosures are taken seriously.
-If you do not want to complete the form but would still like to access support, you can email email@example.com.
+If you do not want to complete the form but would still like to access support, you can email firstname.lastname@example.org.
 This is a confidential inbox, only accessed by members of the team.

 The DRT offers practical support, including: